Arborist Job Description

 An arborist cares for trees and other woody plants.
-These professionals are called upon for advice on selecting and planting trees and to evaluate the condition of trees, make recommendations for their care and provide services needed such as pruning, fertilization, insect and disease control and when necessary, removal of damaged or diseased trees.
+These career professionals are called upon for advice on selecting and planting trees and to evaluate the condition of trees, make recommendations for their care and provide services needed such as pruning, fertilization, insect and disease control and when necessary, removal of damaged or diseased trees.
 Above all, an arborist is a highly qualified specialist who recognizes his or her responsibility to maintain the considerable value trees can add to life and property.
 This career requires physical fitness and comfort with heights.
-It is an excellent career opportunity for those who love to work independently outdoors, like to use their mind to prevent and solve problems and are comfortable with physical exertion in varying weather conditions.
+A career as an arborist is an excellent opportunity for those who love to work independently outdoors, like to use their mind to prevent and solve problems and are comfortable with physical exertion in varying weather conditions.

 - Medical coverage